noam99moyal/fomo-live-bot/README.md

 Hourly, paper-first copy trading for [FOMO](https://fomo.family).

-It copies traders you **already follow** on FOMO, with locked size and exits — no discretion mid-trade.
+It copies traders you **already follow** on FOMO, with locked size and exits.
 Starts in **paper**.
 Real orders only after you type `go live` and the FOMO account is logged in and funded.

 > **Paper first.** Every stamp and report leads with `mode: paper` or `mode: live` so you never confuse the two.